victoryang1/DS_HK_15/projects/unit-projects/project-3/readme.md

     - Use KNN as a classifier and compare your results to your results from when you used Logistic Regression.

 - **Submission:**
-    - Due on 26 Aug 2017 via our [Submission Form](https://goo.gl/forms/3k6YWyd65bpOsY2X2)
+    - Due on 08 Nov 2017 via our [Submission Form](https://goo.gl/forms/3k6YWyd65bpOsY2X2)

 ---